 And now, the best part of half a century after their original appearance,

-Both are published by Piccadilly Publishing,
+are published as e-books by Piccadilly Publishing,

 as also is

 SUDDEN STRIKES BACK

-which on publication
+jumped on publication

-jumped to #1 in Amazon's "100 Best Westerns" list!
+to #1 in Amazon's "100 Best Westerns" list!

 (To purchase digital copies,